 “Upper Valley Smiles,” A Free Dental Health Program for School Kids

-APD's Community Health Department offers a unique program in the region called, “Upper Valley Smiles.”
+APD's Community Health Department offers “Upper Valley Smiles,” a unique dental health program in the region.
 This school-based oral health program is for children enrolled in Lebanon, Enfield, Canaan, Hartford, and Hartland elementary schools and in the Richards School in Newport.
 The APD dental team visits each school annually, providing classroom education, dental screenings, fluoride varnish, decay-stopping varnish and sealant applications, all at little-to-no cost to parents.
 In our NH schools, Certified Public Health Dental Hygienist Mary Davis also delivers temporary fillings.

-Upper Valley Smiles receives generous support of donated product from the Oral Health America’s Smiles Across America® initiative and volunteer support from our two supervising dentists, Dr. Patrick Noble and Dr. Tara Symancyk.
+Upper Valley Smiles receives generous support of donated product from the Oral Health America’s Smiles Across America® initiative, from GC America Inc., and volunteer support from our two supervising dentists, Dr. Patrick Noble and Dr. Tara Symancyk.

 Upper Valley Smiles also benefits from broad-ranging community support.
 The Northeast Delta Dental Foundation provides grant funding for the program, most recently awarding Upper Valley Smiles $4,356 in 2018 to purchase portable dental equipment for use in schools and at other locations in the community.
 In 2015, the Healthy New Hampshire Foundation awarded Upper Valley Smiles a $19,000 grant to sustain the program at the Richards School for two years, and in 2016, Granite United Way awarded a $20,000 grant to support expanding the program in two ways: by including preschoolers at participating schools and by providing interim therapeutic restorations.
 A 2016 grant from the Dartmouth-Hitchcock Office of Community Health Improvement subsidizes the care coordination (referral of children to private dentists for restorative treatment) that is an integral part of the program.

 Community Benefits Reports